-More complicated installations (including oversized and specialty windows) can increase labor costs.
+Homeowners can expect to pay an average of $36–$153 per window.
+More complicated installations, such as oversized and specialty windows, can increase labor costs.
 While a standard installation takes about an hour, large jobs could last six hours or more.

-Additional Cost Considerations
+Additional Window Replacement Cost Considerations

 In addition to the window type, frame material, and labor, the following factors can impact your window installation cost.